 Being simply a software package, Couchbase Server is extremely easy to deploy in the cloud.
 From the software's perspective, there is really no difference being installed on bare-metal or virtualized operating systems.
 On the other hand, the management and deployment characteristics of the cloud warrant a separate discussion on the best ways to use Couchbase.

 We have written a number of RightScale templates to aid in your deployment within Amazon.
 You can very easily sign up for a free RightScale account to try it out.
 The templates handle almost all of the special configuration needed to make your experience within EC2 successful.
 Direct integration with RightScale also allows us to do some pretty cool things around auto-scaling and pre-packaged deployment.
 Check out the templates here Couchbase on RightScale

-We've also authored a number of AMIs for use within EC2 independent of RightScale.
-You can find these AMI by searching for 'couchbase' in Amazon's AWS Marketplace.
-For more information on using these AMIs, see Section 4.7.1, “Deployment Using Amazon EC2 AMIs”.
+We've also authored an AMI for use within EC2 independent of RightScale.
+When using these, you will have to handle the specific complexities yourself.
+You can find this AMI by searching for 'couchbase' in Amazon's EC2 portal.

 Some considerations to take into account when deploying within the cloud are:

 Local storage being ephemeral

 IP addresses of a server changing from runtime to runtime